Financial Review of AGT For 4th Quarter And Full Year Ended 31 March 2018

 Profit & Loss

-Review of performance for the 3rd quarter and nine months ended 31 December 2016
+Review of performance for the 4th quarter and full year ended 31 March 2018.

 Commentary on the significant trends and competitive conditions of the industry in which the group operates and any known factors or events that may affect the group in the next reporting period and the next 12 months

 The Japanese economy will likely continue its recovery as consumer spending, exports and capital expenditure improve further.
 Private consumption, which accounts for about two-thirds of the gross domestic product (GDP), is expected to pick up as the government calls for wage rise by at least 3% to spur consumer spending.
 In addition, Japan’s high employment rate of 97% should continue to support consumer spending.

 Exports should continue to expand in the coming months, led by demand for the semiconductor-related products amid weaker yen.
 Capital expenditure, a key component of GDP, is expected to continue its upward trend and boosts business investment.
 Against this backdrop, the International Monetary Fund expects the Japanese economy to grow approximately 1.2% and 0.9% year-on-year, respectively, in 2018 and 2019.